AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 ---
-description: These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud ID service and do not use Dynamic Tag Management (DTM).
+description: These instructions are for Analytics and Audience Manager customers who want to use the Experience Platform Identity Service and do not use Dynamic Tag Management (DTM).
 However, we strongly recommend that you use DTM to implement the ID service.
 DTM streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.
 keywords: ID Service
-seo-description: These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud ID service and do not use Dynamic Tag Management (DTM).
+seo-description: These instructions are for Analytics and Audience Manager customers who want to use the Experience Platform Identity Service and do not use Dynamic Tag Management (DTM).
 However, we strongly recommend that you use DTM to implement the ID service.
 DTM streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.
-seo-title: Implement the Experience Cloud ID Service for Analytics and Audience Manager
+seo-title: Implement the Experience Platform Identity Service for Analytics and Audience Manager
-title: Implement the Experience Cloud ID Service for Analytics and Audience Manager
+title: Implement the Experience Platform Identity Service for Analytics and Audience Manager
 uuid: d46050ae-87de-46cc-911b-d6346c7fd511
 ---

-# Implement the Experience Cloud ID Service for Analytics and Audience Manager{#implement-the-experience-cloud-id-service-for-analytics-and-audience-manager}
+# Implement the Experience Platform Identity Service for Analytics and Audience Manager{#implement-the-experience-cloud-id-service-for-analytics-and-audience-manager}

-These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud ID service and do not use Dynamic Tag Management (DTM).
+These instructions are for Analytics and Audience Manager customers who want to use the Experience Platform Identity Service and do not use Dynamic Tag Management (DTM).
 However, we strongly recommend that you use DTM to implement the ID service.
 DTM streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.

 >[!IMPORTANT]
 >